 While DACA and undocumented students are not eligible to receive federal and State of Michigan financial aid funds, scholarships are available!
 If you are a DACA student, you may be considered for Grand Rapids Community College Foundation scholarships, as well as a number of private scholarships.

-The GRCC Foundation Scholarship deadline is March 15 at midnight.
+The GRCC Foundation Scholarship priority deadline is March 15 at midnight.

 A number of private organizations offer scholarship opportunities for DACA and undocumented students, including: